Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

 _Example of how said sprite would look without helper lines._

 ## Shape
-The cat sprite proportions are not realistic, even the adults and elders have big and wide heads compared to real life cats.
-Kittens even moreso.
+The rabbit sprite proportions are not realistic, even the adults and elders have big and wide heads compared to real life rabbits.
+Kits even moreso.
 They also have wide stubby legs and big eyes, and short bodies.
-This stylization makes it easier to give the cats more expressiveness and personality even at very small sizes.
+This stylization makes it easier to give the rabbits more expressiveness and personality even at very small sizes.
 No mouth visible unless it’s important for a specific pose, and a single pixel for a nose.

 ![image](https://github.com/ClanGenOfficial/clangen/assets/115410010/2a74f1c8-9765-4dd0-acaa-b424c7d9b452)